Guiding diffusion models to reconstruct flow fields from sparse data: Results and discussion

 We first target an unconditioned generation task to examine the ability of different methods to generate physically constrained samples.
 We consider standard diffusion models, Physics-Informed Diffusion Models~\cite{bastek2024physics} with dynamic rescale factor ($\text{PIDM}_\text{dyn}$), ConFIG~\cite{liu2024config}, and our $\text{ConFIG}_\text{u}$.
 Some comments about training hyperparameters and the network's architecture can be found in Appendix \ref{sec:hyper-params}.

 To calculate the physical residual, the time and spatial derivatives are evaluated in a discrete manner.
-Ideally, the training data's physical residual $\Vert\mathcal{R}(\omega^*)\Vert_2$ should be 0.
+Ideally, the physical residual of the training data, $\Vert\mathcal{R}(\omega^*)\Vert_2$, should be 0.
 Still, we usually encounter a non-zero physical residual due to the discretisation errors.
 As no method can be expected to completely resolve this discretization error, it obscures the capabilities of the methods to improve the diffusion training.
 Hence, we employ a metric that compares the residual of the generated samples $\omega'$ to the average of the test dataset samples:

 where $\mathcal{R}_{\text{avg}}^* := \frac{1}{N}\sum_{i}^N \Vert\mathcal{R}(\omega^*)\Vert_2$ is the average physical residual of the test dataset.

 \begin{ruledtabular}

 \end{ruledtabular}